ayala/dotfiles/PVS-SRV02.md

 Requirements:
 * A public ip.
-* A fully qualified domain name (FQDN) pointing to the public ip.
+* A fully qdualified domain name (FQDN) pointing to the public ip.
 * Your ports `80` and `443` open in your router.
 * Nginx Proxy Manager already running behind the router.
 * Docker installed and running.